onfido/onfido-sdk-ui/README.md

 ```

-### Cross device URL
+### Cross device URL - Premium Enterprise Feature

-This feature allows you to be able to specify your own custom url that the cross device flow will redirect to instead of the Onfido default `id.onfido.com`.
+This feature allows you to specify your own custom or whitelabel url that the cross device flow will redirect to instead of the Onfido default `id.onfido.com`.
 To use this feature generate a SDK token as shown below and use it to start the SDK.

 ```shell
 $ curl https://api.onfido.com/v3/sdk_token \